Classic Large Cap Value

 - Primary Benchmark: Russell 1000® Value Index

-- Universe: Companies with market capitalization in excess of $1 billion that we believe are substantially undervalued on a price-to-earnings (P/E), price-to-book (P/B), price-to-cashflow (P/CF), or other valuation basis.
-Dividend paying companies receive greater emphasis
+- Universe: The Classic Large Cap Value universe is comprised of U.S. companies with market capitalization in excess of $1 billion that we believe are substantially undervalued on a price-to-earnings (P/E), price-to-book (P/B), price-to-free cashflow (P/FCF), or other valuation basis

-- Portfolio: Our portfolios are designed to be well-diversified and carefully structured with regard to economic sensitivity.
+- Portfolio: A conviction weighted portfolio designed to be well-diversified and carefully structured with regard to economic sensitivity.
 Greater than 50% of companies will have a market capitalization in excess of $5 billion

 Investment Process Summary